Devon Avenue

 Devon Avenue /dᵻˈvɒn/ is a major east-west street in the Chicago metropolitan area.
-It begins at Chicago's Sheridan Road, which borders Lake Michigan, and it runs west until merging with Higgins Road near O'Hare International Airport.
+It begins at Sheridan Road near the Lake Michigan lakeshore in the City of Chicago, and it runs west until merging with Higgins Road near O'Hare International Airport.
 Devon continues on the opposite side of the airport and runs intermittently through Chicago's northwestern suburbs.
-In the northwest suburbs west of O'Hare Airport, Devon Avenue is the boundary between Cook and DuPage counties.
+In the northwest suburbs west of O'Hare Airport, Devon Avenue is the boundary between Cook and DuPage Counties.
 The street is located at 6400 N in Chicago's address system.